“Baruch atah, Adonai eloheinu, Melech haolam, she-a sani Yisrael.”

 I strongly believe that Judaism will only thrive when our leadership is as diverse as our constituents.
 Other Jews, like me, who exist with these identities will see ourselves reflected in leadership and have more confidence to enter Jewish spaces, knowing others like us will be there.

-Want to hear more from Amanda Ryan?
+Want to hear more on this topic from Amanda Ryan?
 Check out her episode of Wholly Jewish, a podcast about our complex and nuanced Jewish identities.
 A new season will air this spring.